RIAPS/riaps.github.io/tutorials/app-examples/qry-ans.md

 # Query-Answer Example App
 The `QryAns` app, located in the QryAns directory of [riaps-tutorials](https://github.com/RIAPS/riaps-tutorials), demonstrates how to use Query-Answer messaging.
-It can be run on a single RIAPS VM node.
+It should be run on a single RIAPS VM node.

 # About Query-Answer Messaging
 Query-Answer, (a.k.a. qry-ans), is a bidirectional messaging pattern where a query port sends a message to an answer port, which can then send a message back.